 Spicy Sauerkraut and Kimchi.
 I love spicy foods and Asian foods, so this is a marriage made in heaven for me!
 Koreans have eaten Kimchee for over a thousand years, and annually eat over 40 pounds per person!
 Lucky for me, it’s not hard to make, lasts a long time, and I believe will improve my health and boost my immune system.
 The best part is because I made it, I know exactly what went into it.

 In my pantry I had a 1 kg bag of Himalayan Salt, and that is perfectly acceptable to use instead of regular salt.
 As I always say, use what you’ve got!
 If sodium levels are a concern in your diet, use kosher salt, as it has a lower milligram amount of sodium vs regular salt.
-I’m sure you’ll enjoy this Raw Fermented Kimchi Recipe.
+When you eat this Raw Fermented Kimchi Recipe, your health will thank you.
 Bon Appetit! Приятного аппетита!

 cutting board and knife

 small and large bowl

 large sterilised 4 litre glass jar (make sure the jar is clean and sterilised to prevent bacteria growth)

 disposable kitchen gloves

 - 1 large Napa Cabbage (Wombok) or 2 smaller Napa cabbages

 - 4 carrots - grated